Block-Sparse Global Attention for Efficient Multi-View Geometry Transformers: Analyzing VGGT's Attention Patterns

 \subsection{Are Some Layers More Important?}

 To further test our hypothesis that the mid-layers of the aggregator are most important for task performance, we conduct a layer-drop ablation in which selected aggregator blocks are skipped at inference.
 We show the ablation results in~\cref{fig:layer-drop} and show additional results in the supplementary material.

-The model is comparatively robust when early or late aggregator layers are skipped.
+The figure shows that the model is comparatively robust when early or late aggregator layers are skipped.
 In contrast, omitting a single middle layer leads to a pronounced performance drop.
 This behaviour supports our hypothesis that the middle of the aggregator concentrates the essential cross-view information exchange and motivates our adaptive block-selection strategy.